 The Samsung TV Error Code 107 indicates an OpenAPI issue and generally appears when your TV is unable to connect to the Samsung server.
 A proper internet is mandatory to function the smart hub properly.
 Generally, troubleshooting your internet connections helps to fix this error code.
 In addition, updating your TV’s firmware to its current version may also help.

 Sometimes, a hindrance occurs in the connection between the Smart hub and the Samsung server which can be due to several reasons.

-As this is an OpenAPI issue that occurs due to an unstable or a weak internet connection, you can fix it by doing these actions:
+As this is an OpenAPI issue that occurs due to an unstable or slow internet connection, you can fix it by doing these actions:

 - Check for a stable internet connection.